-1. FIS LICENCE HOLDER RESPONSIBILITIES
+2. FIS LICENCE HOLDER RESPONSIBILITIES

-In taking out a FIS licence you have agreed to certain obligations, which are mandatory for participation in FIS competitions.
+In purchasing a British FIS licence athletes have agreed to certain obligations, which are mandatory for participation in FIS competitions.
 These include:

-- a) Signing of the FIS Waiver (Athlete's Declaration) an acknowledgement of the risks that can exist in competitive skiing. - b) Completion of Certificate of Health medical declaration form by a qualified medical practitioner which certifies that the athlete has had an appropriate evaluation of their medical health, and agreement that you will inform GBS should any change to your health occur during the season. - c) Agreement that you will always be covered with necessary, valid medical insurance for racing (at least £1,000,000).
-Your club affiliation to your Home Nation provides you with £1M public liability cover for racers who are resident in the UK (SSE also provide the same cover to those residing outside the UK) - c) Agreement that you will abide by GBS policy relating to Drugs and Doping. - d) Reading and understanding the FIS Rules. - e) Agreement to the GBS Refund Policy for FIS Licence Holders - f) Agreement to GBS FIS Licence Code of Conduct
+- a) Signing of the FIS Waiver (Athlete's Declaration) an acknowledgement of the risks that can exist in competitive skiing. - b) Completion of the Certificate of Health medical declaration by a qualified medical practitioner which certifies that the athlete has had an appropriate evaluation of their medical health and agreement that the athlete informs GBS should any change to their health occur during the season. - c) Agreement that the athlete will always be covered with necessary, valid medical insurance for racing (at least £1,000,000).
+Club affiliation to the athlete's Home Nation provides £1M public liability cover for racers who are resident in the UK (Snowsport England also provide the same cover to those residing outside the UK) - d) Agreement that the athlete will abide by GBS policy relating to Drugs and Doping. - e) Reading and understanding the FIS Rules. - f) Agreement to the GBS Refund Policy for FIS Licence Holders. - g) Agreement to GBS FIS Licence Code of Conduct.